-Data Sources and Measurement
+Data sources and measurement

 The UNIVERSAL study employs rigorous and standardised data collection methods to ensure consistency and reliability across multiple sites.
-For each variable of interest, the sources of data and methods of assessment are carefully outlined below and in Table 2.
+For each variable of interest, the sources of data and methods of assessment are carefully outlined below and in online supplemental material 2.
 Where there are multiple groups or measurement methods, comparability is ensured through standardised protocols and training.

-Demographic and Clinical Data
+Demographic and clinical data

 Demographic and clinical data are sourced from patient interviews and medical records.
-Detailed demographic information including, gender, age at enrolment, height, weight, ethnicity, postcode, number of people in household and smoking history is collected through structured patient interviews conducted by trained research staff.
-Medical history, including pre-existing comorbidities and vaccination history, is obtained from patient interviews, and verified against medical records.
-Clinical presentation data, encompassing symptoms, duration of illness, and severity scores such as the National Early Warning Score 2 (NEWS2) and OSCI are documented using standardised assessment tools.
+Detailed demographic information, including, sex, age at enrolment, height, weight, ethnicity, postcode, number of people in household and smoking history, is collected through structured patient interviews conducted by trained research staff.
+Medical history, including pre-existing comorbidities and vaccination history, is obtained from patient interviews and verified against medical records.
+Clinical presentation data, encompassing symptoms, duration of illness and severity scores such as the NEWS2 and OSCI, are documented using standardised assessment tools.
 Length of stay is addressed through review of clinical discharge summaries.
-During the discharge visit, details of treatments received during admission including time spent on intensive care or high dependency is collected from medical records.
-Mortality and readmission data is collected through medical records and patient interviews.
+During the discharge visit, details of treatments received during admission including time spent on intensive care or high dependency are collected from medical records.
+Mortality and readmission data are collected through medical records and patient interviews.